 After passing an initial audition, choristers begin training which follows the scheme established by The Royal School of Church Music.
 Herein, the boys are introduced to all aspects of musicianship and professional ensemble performance.
 Through a series of graded tests, the young singer progresses in theory and vocal training through the stages of Junior Choirboy and Senior Choirboy to Full Chorister.
 Each level of achievement is recognized by a different colored ribbon upon which the chorister’s medal is hung and worn during performances.

-The five distinct groups are:
+The five major choral groups are:

-The Resident Training Choir: A boy can enter this apprenticeship group with little or no knowledge of singing.
+A boy can enter this apprenticeship group with little or no knowledge of singing.
 During a semester of training (5 months), these Probationers develop fine singing voices and the ability to read music at sight.
 During their semester in Resident Choir, most boys develop the musical knowledge and skills as well as the performance maturity to advance to the next level, Treble Choir.

-The Treble Choir: This program enables boys to continue to build upon skills learned in Training Choir, while slowly being introduced to a professional performance schedule.
+This program enables boys to continue to build upon skills learned in Training Choir, while slowly being introduced to a professional performance schedule.
 The Treble Choir performs combined selections with the Concert Choir and Tour Choir at major events throughout the season.
 Likewise, boys in Treble Choir begin learning a repertoire of music which is suited for their level of proficiency.

-The Concert Choir: While continuing their training in voice and sight-singing, boys in Concert Choir are given the opportunity to sing a professional repertoire in public performance.
+While continuing their training in voice and sight-singing, boys in Concert Choir are given the opportunity to sing a professional repertoire in public performance.
 The Concert Choir is the largest group in our five choir program.
 Choristers who continue to develop their musical skills and demonstrate further maturity and responsibility as performers may audition for membership in the Tour Choir.

-The Tour Choir: The most advanced and skilled choristers enter the Tour Choir.
+The most advanced and skilled choristers enter the Tour Choir.
 These boys learn a very challenging repertoire, often with limited rehearsal time.
 The Tour Choir usually consists of a maximum of 20 unchanged voices (trebles and altos) and 15 changed voices (tenors and basses).
 Any Concert Choir member may audition for Tour Choir, but those hoping for membership must possess outstanding sight-singing skills, have demonstrated a high level of self-motivated learning and self-discipline, and achieve scholastic success.

-The Changed Voice Choir: In order to continue to meet the needs of an ever growing number of teenage members, an additional program exists solely for changed voices.
+In order to continue to meet the needs of an ever growing number of teenage members, an additional program exists solely for changed voices.
 These members are drawn from changed voices in Concert Choir and Tour Choir, and rehearse in addition to their regular schedules.
 This group presents lighter (and serious) music intended to challenge the musicianship of teenage boys.